310mc/https-310mc.github.io-tl/source/_posts/stella_maris/epilogue.md

 {% endbubble %}

 {% bubble Chiaki norsmile %}
 Yeah.
-We even went all the way to the mainland, where an ES branch was established, and then made sure to have a proper, realistic talk about finances.
+We even went all the way to the main island, where an ES branch was established, and then made sure to have a proper, realistic talk about finances.

 Those sorts of discussions are best done directly, after all.
 {% endbubble %}